krbz999/babonus/README.md

 <li><code>getMinimumDistanceBetweenTokens(tokenA, tokenB)</code> returns the minimum distance between two token placeables, evaluating every grid cell that they occupy.</li>
 <li><code>sceneTokensByDisposition(scene)</code> returns an object of four arrays; the tokens on the scene split into four arrays by disposition (friendly, neutral, hostile, and none).
 If no scene is provided, the currently viewed scene is used.</li>
 <li><code>getOccupiedGridSpaces(tokenDoc)</code> returns all grid spaces that a token occupies on its scene.</li>
-<li>Within the API's `filters` object, you can find all the filtering functions used by the module internally.
+<li>Within the API's <code>filters</code> object, you can find all the filtering functions used by the module internally.
 They are too numerous to list here.</li>
 </ul>

 <h1>Compatibility</h1>